A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: System Model

 where $\mathbf{V}$ is a Gram Toeplitz matrix, and hence, is positive semi-definite.
 Using the equivalent real-valued model

 and similar to the earlier discussion, we formulate the high-order QAM FTN signaling detection problem as

-Both FTN signaling detection problems in (\ref{prob1}) and (\ref{prob2}) are known to be NP hard problems, so there is no known exact algorithm that is guaranteed to obtain the optimal solution in polynomial time in $N$.
+Both FTN signaling detection problems in (\ref{prob1}) and (\ref{prob2}) are NP hard problems.
 Specifically speaking, the computational time required to optimally detect the received FTN signaling sequence in an AWGN channel is expected to grow exponentially with respect to the received sequence block length.
-This is because of the non-convex feasible set of solutions $\mathcal{D}$ resulting from the discrete constellation lattice of the \textit{M}-QAM modulation.
 In the next section, we propose the use of an optimization algorithm that exploits the positive semi-definite structures of $\mathbf{G}$ and $\mathbf{V}^{\top} \mathbf{V}$ to strike a balance between the computational complexity require for FTN signaling detection and the goodness of the sub-optimal solution (i.e. the performance).
 The algorithm is a variant of the alternating directions multiplier method (ADMM) modified to return good quality sub-optimal solutions for non-convex quadratic programs at low computational cost.
 The concept of operation for the ADMM is thoroughly detailed in the next section before summarizing the variant that we use for the ultra high-order QAM FTN signaling detection.